 See Examples 7 and 8 accompanying IFRS 11 and the examples below.

-Example: acquisition of interest in a joint operation
+Example: Acquisition of interest in a joint operation

-Entity A pays $100 million to acquire 50% shares in existing Entity X which is a business as defined by IFRS 3.
+Entity A pays $100 million to acquire 50% interest in existing Entity X which is a business as defined by IFRS 3.
 The selling company previously held 100% shares.
 Entity A concludes that the Entity X is a joint operation.
 Entity A determines that the fair value of Entity’s X net assets is $160 million.
 Entity A incurred also transaction costs of $3 million.

 |Fair value of |